Anree Saint-Amour: Minnesota Vikings

-It was reported on April 27, 2019, that Saint-Amour signed with the Minnesota Vikings after going undrafted in the 2019 NFL Draft.
+It was reported on April 27, 2019, that Saint-Amour signed with the Minnesota Vikings after going undrafted in the 2019 NFL draft.

 BC Lions

 During September 2019, Saint-Amour signed with the BC Lions of the Canadian Football League (CFL).

 The Spring League

 Saint-Amour was a member of the TSL Conquerors.

 New Orleans Breakers

-Saint-Amour was selected in the 3rd round of the 2022 USFL Draft by the New Orleans Breakers of the United States Football League (USFL).
+Saint-Amour was selected in the third round of the 2022 USFL draft by the New Orleans Breakers of the United States Football League (USFL).
 He was signed originally as an offensive tackle before being assigned to defensive end.
+He re-signed with the Breakers on September 20, 2023.
+The Breakers folded when the XFL and USFL merged to create the United Football League (UFL).

+Birmingham Stallions

+On January 5, 2024, Saint-Amour was selected by the Birmingham Stallions of the United Football League (UFL) during the 2024 UFL dispersal draft.
+He was waived on March 22, 2024.

+Arlington Renegades

+On April 11, 2024, Saint-Amour was signed by the Arlington Renegades of the United Football League (UFL).